CosmicMashups/mixsync/README.md

 ## Changes
 - 06.18.24 Initial planning stage, created a prototype using a small database containing anime songs only.
 Threshold is fixed to ±15 BPM and ±2 keys from the input specified by the user.
 - 06.19.24 Added an option to choose whether to look through the database of anime songs or Western songs.
+User can now specify how much will the key and bpm threshold be, respectively.
 - 06.20.24 Separated the user-defined functions in a separate file.
 Added a new sorting method that takes the songs with the closest key and BPM to the ones specified by the user at the top.

 ## Introduction